It was a colorful, explosive, smoother game than the NES

 11 – Sigma Stage 3

 This track is how you do a video game bass line!
 I don’t think even Les Claypool would write a slap-filled line like this!
 The only reason the song isn’t higher on this is because the stuff on TOP of the bass line just feels like generic rock guitar.

 9 – Sigma Stage 1

 Boy, Victor Wooten over here sure loves these slappy bass lines!
 Calm down, Jaco Pastorius.
 Anyway, this song is fun.

 8 – Sigma Stage 2

-This track sounds like it's in a different game, and that's one of it's best qualities.
-Once you start in with the Sigma stages, the game gets kicked into a higher gear, and this stage sounds like you're playing Final Fight or something.
-It's got a much grittier and more urban (meaning city) feel to it.
+This track sounds like it’s in a different game, and that’s one of it’s best qualities.
+Once you start in with the Sigma stages, the game gets kicked into a higher gear, and this stage sounds like you’re playing

 7 – Boomer Kuwanger